lostlang/steamdeck-recording-to-mp4/README.md

 # steamdeck-recording-to-mp4
 ## A short script to create single .mp4 file from recordings made by Steam Deck
-A simple script which merges audio and video fragments into single .mp4 file. ffmpeg is required.
+A simple script which merges audio and video fragments into single .mp4 or .mkv file. ffmpeg is required.

 # How to use?